vishvAsa/sanskrit/vyAkaraNam/whitney/17_Chapter_XIII_VERBAL_ADJECTIVES_AND_NOUNS_PARTICIPLES_INFINITIVES_GERUNDS.md

 960\.
 Derivative words of this formation are found in RV., but without anything like a participial value.
-The AV. has a single example, with participial meaning: `açitā́vaty átithāu` *one's guest having eaten* (loc. abs.).
+The AV. has a single example, with participial meaning: `aśitā́vaty átithāu` *one's guest having eaten* (loc. abs.).
 In the Brāhmaṇas also it is hardly met with.
 In the later language, however, it comes to be quite common.
 And there it is chiefly used predicatively, and oftenest without copula expressed, or with the